department-of-veterans-affairs/va.gov-team/platform/design/design-system/governance-process/edge-cases.md

+# Handling Edge Cases in the Design System Governance Process

-In the majority of cases, this is the flow for a VFS team who wants to create a new pattern or adjust an existing pattern for their solution to better meet the needs of its users:
+Most of the time, this is the happy path flow for a VFS team who wants to create a new pattern or adjust an existing pattern for their solution to better meet the needs of their users:

 1. Draft new/adjusted pattern
 1. Get new/adjusted pattern approved through design reviews in the collaboration cycle